GitToasterhub/Bookings/AnswersToQuestions.md

 # Answers to questions :
 1.Why I used old-style react instead of new-style ECMA script ?
-I suppose this question was caused by lines of code like var BookingsList = React.createClass,instead of class BookingsList extends React.createClass.
+I suppose this question was caused by lines of code like var BookingsList = React.createClass,instead of class BookingsList extends React.Component .
 I can't claim that the first version is better or worst just because I haven't enough experience with it to use, and I am new to react,so I was investigating which way is better, and after reading articles like http://blog.krawaller.se/posts/5-reasons-not-to-use-es6-classes-in-react/ I decided to go with first variant just because it seemed a bit easier for me to get started with this technology.I suppose that using ES6 style is now conventional,and in my further